kabillanta/Devaithiyam-Digital-Siddha-Portal/README.md

 python -m http.server 8081
 ```

-Remember to update the API endpoint in `script.js` if you change the backend port.
+Remember to update any hard-coded API base URL in JS files if you change the backend port.

 ## Development